 - My family, including my ancestors, whose efforts, perseverance as well as their mistakes and failures, helped bring me forth.
 I owe my life to them.

-- My country where I can enjoy many freedoms.
+- My country where I can enjoy many freedoms and I hope never to take them for granted.
 And a huge thank you to the men and women in all branches of the US military who work and fight to keep those freedoms for us all.

 - The ability to get out of bed each morning, of my own will and strength; the ability to dress myself and cook for myself and family.
 There are many who can't do the simple things that each day I take for granted.
 I also thank the caregivers who help those who struggle with these daily tasks.